 Chocolate syrup (make your own: blend 5 tablespoons raw cacao powder with ½ cup maple syrup, and stir until smooth)

 Heavy cream or chilled coconut milk

-Soak the Cherry Bomb in the brandy for 4 hours, then strain out the tea leaves, pressing out as much liquid from the leaves as possible
+Soak the Cherry Bomb (or black tea) in the brandy for 4 hours, then strain out the tea leaves, pressing out as much liquid from the leaves as possible

 Fill a tumbler with ice.
 Pour in 1 oz. tea-infused brandy, 1 or more tablespoons of chocolate syrup, and top with the cream or chilled coconut milk

 3 – 4 tablespoons An Elephant Never Forgets (or substitute your favorite green tea)